TarasyukV/sneaker-data-exploration/README.md

 The objective is to identify top-performing models, assess operational risks such as damaged and unsold inventory, and understand how different editions and price segments impact overall profitability.

-Data cleaning and transformation were performed in PostgreSQL, and the final analytical dashboard was developed in Tableau to generate structured, business-oriented insights.
+Data cleaning and transformation were performed in Power Query and PostgreSQL, and the final analytical dashboard was developed in Tableau to generate structured, business-oriented insights.